ciwise/toggl-api-connector/README.md

 Open Anypoint Studio, go to Help → Install New Software and select Anypoint Connectors Update Site where you’ll find all avaliable connectors.

 #Usage
-More information on usage of the connector will be coming with our site documentation (gh-pages) at http://ciwise.com/toggl-data-connector
+For information about usage our documentation at http://github.com/mulesoft/toggl-api.

 # Reporting Issues

 We use GitHub:Issues for tracking issues with this connector.
-You can report new issues at this link http://github.com/ciwise/toggl-data-connector/issues.
+You can report new issues at this link http://github.com/mulesoft/toggl-api/issues.